Is your pillow painful or perfect?

 Too High

-If your pillow is too high your neck will be bent away from the bed stretching the muscles and taking the spine out of alignment.
+Your neck will be bent away from the bed, stretching the muscles and taking the spine out of alignment.

 Too Low

-If your pillow is too low and you are a side sleeper then your neck will sag towards the bed putting a strain on the spine and neck muscles.
-It will also squash your shoulder and make your more likely to roll your leg forwards which puts your lower back in poor alignment.
+Your neck will sag towards the bed putting a strain on the spine and neck muscles.
+If you are a side sleeper it will squash your shoulder, and also make you more likely to roll your leg forwards which puts your lower back in poor alignment.

 No Contours

-If your pillow has no contours whether you lie on your side or back then the natural curves of the spine are not maintained.
-A supportive pillow fills the gaps therefore maintaining the correct curves.
-It also takes pressure off your shoulder if you sleep on your side.
+If your pillow has no contours it is harder for the natural curves of the spine to be maintained.
+A supportive pillow with contours fills the neck arches and therefore maintains the correct curves.
+It can also take pressure off your shoulder if you sleep on your side.

 Is your pillow ok?

-Here are some questions to ask yourself about the pillow you are using now.
+Here are some questions to ask yourself about the pillow you are currently using:

 Is it more than 2 years old?

-When your lie on your side do you feel pressure on your shoulder?
+When you lie on your side do you feel pressure on your shoulder?

 Do your sleep with your arm or hands under your pillow?